-Canada leads the Pan American Games badminton competitions with 17 gold medals.
-This sport will be held at Sports Center 3 of the National Sports Village (Videna).
+Before Lima 2019, Canada led the badminton competition in the Pan American Games with 17 gold medals, sport which took place in Sports Center 3 of the National Sports Village (Videna)

 A fast, low, near-horizontal shot over the net.

 A shot hit softly and so quickly that it lands close to the net on the opponent’s side.